digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-13.md

 #### Nick Battle
 * FMI modelling paused util the FMI3 standard settles from its new Alias changes.
 * Work focussed on VDMJ support for LSP protocol instead.
 * Visitor infrastructure completed for VDMJ, and used to create vistors to locate arbitrary definitions, in response to LSP "definition" requests.
-Testing with lsp4e (Eclipse client) is currently timing out, though the definition lookup itself is very fast - still investigating.
+Testing with lsp4e (Eclipse client).
+Seems to be working :)

 #### Peter Gorm Larsen
 * Looks like the DIGITBrain IA project will be funded (on digital twins for manufacturing)